YuanYuanBingZi/CS415_Project1_PseudoShell/README.md

 ## Introduction

-The Pseudo-Shell is a single-threaded, synchronous command-line interface (CLI) that mimics the behavior of a Unix shell.
+The UnixLite Shell is a single-threaded, synchronous command-line interface (CLI) that mimics the behavior of a Unix shell.
 It supports basic file and directory manipulation commands such as `ls`, `cd`, `cp`, `mv`, `rm`, and `cat`, allowing users to interact with the file system through a text-based interface.
 This shell also includes advanced features like error handling and command execution in batch mode.

 ### Purpose
 This project allowed me to deepen my understanding of **operating systems**, particularly the mechanics behind **system calls**, **process management**, and **file I/O**.
 Through this project, I also honed my skills in **memory management** and **error handling**, ensuring the shell operates reliably under various edge cases.